Recognition Beyond Position

 You become, in essence, a transmission point.
 Not through teaching, not through explanation, but through the quality of presence that no longer defends, no longer needs, no longer extracts.
 Others may not know why they feel unburdened in your company, why they find themselves speaking truths they usually hide, why the air seems to clear of the usual static of social negotiation.

 This is the secret upaya of the awakened life: to become, simply by being, an invitation for others to recognise what they themselves are.
+The invitation is silent.
+It requires no advertisement, no credential, no institutional backing.
+It is the open secret of one who has stopped performing and therefore creates a space where others may also drop their performance.

 In Closing: The Relational Nature of Awakening